RonnyMBrock/ChatBot/README.md

 ## Acknowledgments

-* Facebook and their diligent community through the production, stabalization and supportt of ReactJS
+* Facebook and their diligent community through the production, stabalization and support of ReactJS
 * Brock University and their development of awesome Badgers